hugobernardoni/secureprivacy/README.md

 ## Description
  1. Thefunction accepts a binary string as input.
  2. Check if the binary string is 'good' based on these conditions:
-   ● Equalnumberof0's and 1's.
+   ● Equal number of 0's and 1's.
    ● Forevery prefix, the number of 1's is not less than the number of 0's.

 ## Requirements
-You must *.net 8* installed on your operating system
+You must *.net 8* installed on your operating system and:

 ### Run the command for .net8:
 - `cd Backend\SecurePrivacy\Test`